Bairouk/PlantIll/README.md

 # PlantIll

+Mobile appliction for plant disease recognition using deep learning model

+## About :

-This project is two parts:
+This project is two parts :
     - Deep learning part :
     we did train a model for plant disease recognition, You can find the work under the folder /DPModel, more explanation below
     (Dataset, Weights, Training)
     - Mobile dev part :
     We build this part using Flutter